Category Archives: Reflection

 Better I be silent

 This desk is an amalgam of children’s wishes, personal reminders, literary motivators and religious tradition.
 Like its cluttered drawers and scattered shelves, these four components attempt to provide organization and separation to elements of life that are inseparable.
-My life is a study in separation, division, secrecy.
-Beneath the clutter is a simplicity that, with

 The Writer

 The ménage and messuage of the writer are constantly changing.
 Once, open, empty so thoughts echo off unseen boundaries returning as subtle, novel suggestions.
 Again, occlusive mine-shafts, crowded foreign tongues vying for a madman’s reason.
-It is not a process: there is no beginning or end, birth-death.
-It is not a moment.
-It is a